ska-telescope/developer.skatelescope.org/src/community/getting_started.rst

 ---------------------------

 Your Scrum Master should give you links to:

 * Your team's Google Drive space
 * Your team's Confluence area.
 Each team has a space in Confluence.
 All of the teams are listed in the `Agile Release Train <https://confluence.skatelescope.org/display/SE/Agile+Release+T,rains>`_ pages.
 * Key SKA `Confluence Calendars <https://confluence.skatelescope.org/calendar/mycalendar.action>`_ and `instructions on how to copy them to your own calendar <https://confluence.skatelescope.org/display/SC/SKA+Calendar+Home>`_.
 * The main Slack channels in use.
 You should join your team's slack channel.
-  We also suggest that you join some of the help channels, #announcements, #system-demos-buzz and #rand-chats.
+We also suggest that you join some of the help channels (they all start #help-) , #announcements, #system-demos-buzz and #rand-chats.
 You may find other channels to join later on!

 If you are not employed by the SKA Organisation, you'll probably want to set up a Zoom account.
 While you *can* use Zoom from your web browser, we use Zoom so much that you'll probably find it easier to `have your own account <https://zoom.us/freesignup>`_.